What is fifth disease?

-These are the most common signs of fifth disease that differ from other illnesses:
+The most common signs of fifth disease that differ from other illnesses are:

 - About 2 to 3 weeks after being exposed to the virus, a red rash may appear on the face.
 This rash looks like the cheeks have been slapped, while the area around the mouth looks pale.
 These signs are usually seen only in children.

 - A red, spotty, lace-like rash may appear on the arms and may spread to the chest, back and thighs.
 The rash may fade away and then come back or get worse when the person is exposed to heat, such as in a warm bath or direct sunlight.
 The rash may last for several weeks.
 For some people, the rash may not appear at all, or it may look different in adults.

 - Some people may only have pain in their joints, usually in the hands, feet, or knees, and no other symptoms.
 This is more common in adults, especially women.
 The joint pain usually lasts 1 to 3 weeks, but it can last longer.
 It usually goes away without any long-term problems.